The Art of Finishing a Cricket Bat Explained

 The Process

-Polishing with cricket bat beeswax, using separate polishing wheels dedicated to beeswax application ensures a uniform and gentle application over the bat's surface.
+Polishing with a cricket bat beeswax, using separate polishing wheels dedicated to beeswax application ensures a uniform and gentle application over the bat's surface.

 Adding beeswax to cricket bat